tajo9128/cloudvina/DOCKER_INSTALL.md

 # Docker Installation Guide for Windows

-Docker is required to build and test the CloudVina container locally.
+Docker is required to build and test the BioDockify container locally.

 ## Step 1: Download Docker Desktop